MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/appx/Get-AppxPackageAutoUpdateSettings.md

 ```

 ## DESCRIPTION
+The `Get-AppxPackageAutoUpdateSettings` PowerShell cmdlet will return the settings configured for a specific or all installed Windows Apps in relation to Auto Update and Repair

 ## EXAMPLES
 The **Get-AppxPackageAutoUpdateSettings** cmdlet will retrieve the Auto Update and Repair settings for all configured Windows Apps, or a particular Windows App.